isomerpages/sndgo-corp/media-hub/press-releases/_posts/2019-12-23-no-two-standards-for-data-protection-across-public-and-private-sectors.md

 Data is the lifeblood of the digital economy and a digital government.
 Matters related to data management and data protection need to be clearly explained so that the public may better appreciate the issues.

-More information on the recommendations of the Public Sector Data Security Review Committee can be found here: XXXX (https://www.smartnation.gov.sg/whats-new/press-releases/completion-of-public-sector-data-security-review--to-secure-and-protect-citizens-data)XXXX
+More information on the [recommendations of the Public Sector Data Security Review Committee can be found here](/media-hub/press-releases/completion-of-public-sector-data-security-review-to-secure-and-protect-citizens-data)

 Quek Su Lynn
 Director, Government Data Office